Theories about what exists out there can be derived from three simple questions:

 Yes.
-Realism: There is a reality that exists apart from our observation of it, so we see a common reality because there is one out there.
+Realism: There is something that exists out there, apart from our observation of it, so we see a common reality because there is one.

-No. Solipsism: The physical world is created entirely by our minds, like a dream, so each person constructs their own version of it, just as in a dream.
+No. Solipsism: The world out there is created entirely by our mind, so each person constructs their own version of it, just as in a dream.

 Yes.
-Physicalism: Matter is an objective substance that exists whether it is subjectively observed or not.
+Physicalism: Matter is an objective substance that exists whether we observe it or not.

-Yes.
-Physical realism: All reality is just matter interacting with matter so the observer must be either a physical result, a physical combination, a physical property, or just an illusion.
+No. Physical realism: All reality is just matter interacting with matter, so the observer must be either a physical result, a physical combination, a physical property, or just an illusion.

 Each theory struggles with different facts.
-Solipsism struggles to explain why we all dream the same lawful reality so most of us accept realism, that there is a common reality out there.
-Physicalism has a vanishing matter problem, that when examined closely, the substance of matter becomes virtual particles or quantum waves that aren’t physical at all.
-An embarrassing fact of physics is that 96% of the universe is dark matter and energy that has no known particle cause.
-Idealism has a manifestation problem, that if a reality beyond matter exists, what does it do that matter doesn’t do already?
-Dualism has the problem that entirely different reality realms have no basis upon which to interact.
-Neutral monism struggles to define its “other” reality, as neither Russell nor James (James, 1904) succeeded in specifying what is distinct from mind or matter.
+Solipsism struggles to explain why we all dream the same lawful reality, so most of us accept the realism that there is a common reality out there.
+Physicalism has a vanishing matter problem, as when examined closely, matter becomes virtual particles or quantum waves that aren’t physical at all.
+An embarrassing fact of physics is that 96% of the universe is dark matter and energy, with no known matter cause.
+Idealism has a manifestation problem, as what does a non-physical mind do that matter doesn’t do already?
+Dualism has the problem that different realms of existence have no basis upon which to interact.

 “It is well recognized in the West that physicalism … has no adequate account (and many would say no account at all) of how consciousness could arise from the activities of non-conscious physical matter.”
 (Velmans, 2021) p25